 Mattel's sponsorship of It's a Small World saw the facade of the Disneyland version recolored in pastel shades.
 This makeover apparently seemed so unnecessary, that a few years after Mattel's deal ended, the building changed back to its original white and gold design.

-This actually used to be worse.
-In the original version of the ride (before Ellen was added), there was a long video at the end talking about how great Exxon was and how awesome their lovely oil rigs and tankers were.
+In the original version of the ride, there was a long video at the end talking about how great Exxon was and how awesome their lovely oil rigs and tankers were.
 Three guesses as to why that was removed (just one guess if you live in Alaska).

 The emphasis on literally fighting obesity in the original "Habit Heroes" game at Innoventions drew a lot of fire from this.